GenomeDK/genomedk-docs/content/news/2026-07-02-workshop-series-in-2026h2.md

 * Main pipeline languages
 * Think through your pipeline architecture
 * Dependencies
-* Set software up and prepare your first pipeline
+* A first parallelized pipeline
-* Submit!
-* Polish your resource requirements
+* Resource requirements
+* Generalizing a pipeline to various inputs
+* Creating libraries of workflows
 * Wrap up

 This workshop will be hosted by Samuele Soraggi.
 There are 30 seats available.